DHTMLX/gantt-docs/data/api/gantt_autosize_config.md

     timelineElement.scrollIntoView({block:"center"});
 ~~~

-Where id is the task ID you need to show.
+where id is the task ID you need to show.

 Another way is to modify the [showTask](api/gantt_showtask.md) or [showDate](api/gantt_showdate.md) method of Gantt: